 Skylar first went through the Healthy Lifestyle Secrets program in January of 2017.
-She began working as an instructor earlier this spring and today she’s serving as a Sophomore level instructor.
+She began working as an instructor earlier this spring and today she’s serving as a Senior level instructor.

 One of the things that frustrate her about the lack of nutritional information being presented to the public is that the information isn’t portrayed accurately and that correct information isn’t readily available.
 One of the things she loves about HLS is that the information presented by the program is all factual with practical applications for everyday people.